Biology Main Menu

 Dr. Jennifer Brofft Bailey studies specific Bacteria/Archaea that are capable of nitrate assimilation, urea assimilation and ammonia oxidation in marine, freshwater and soil systems.
 Dr. Jennifer Zettler investigates the ecological effects of red imported fire ants on native invertebrates and plants.
 Together, both researchers are determining if fire ant mounds serve as “hot spots” for nitrification since they are enriched with oxygen and ammonia, conditions which should favor the growth of ammonia oxidizing Bacteria and Archaea.

 Dr. Sara Gremillion - The fungi are an ecologically, economically, and medically important group of organisms.
 Dr. Gremillion is interested in highlighting the cellular components involved in filamentous fungal polarization using the model fungus Aspergillus nidulans.
 Mutations in two protein subunits of the Conserved Oligomeric Golgi (COG) complex have been linked to abnormal fungal growth.
 Dr. Gremillion and her undergraduate students are investigating the role of the eight subunits (COG1-8) in the function of the complex.

 Dr. Brett Larson with Dr. Alex Collier - The effect of potential kairomones released by predators or alarm cues released by prey on larval tadpole development by measuring the length and weight of tadpoles exposed to predator fish or not and with or without being able to see the predator.

-Dr. Melanie Link-Perez investigates the diversification and relationships of seed-free vascular plants (ferns and lycophytes).
+Dr. Melanie Link-Perez investigates the diversification and evolutionary relationships of seed-free vascular plants (ferns and lycophytes).
 Currently, Dr. Link-Perez and several undergraduate researchers are describing new species in the neotropical fern genus Adiantopsis and exploring the role of hybridization and polploidy in this group using nuclear DNA data and molecular cloning.